Judy Oliver - Chair

 David Brown – Director of Digital Technology and Performance

-David has worked in Out Of Hours (OOH) for 19 years.
-During this time David has had a range of senior IT and Strategic Development posts in unscheduled Primary Care.
+David has worked in out of hours (OOH) for 19 years.
+During this time David has had a range of senior IT and strategic development posts in unscheduled primary care.
 He was instrumental in both mobilisation of our OOHs & NHS 111 services, leading the design, development and implementation of our technical infrastructure, telephony and business/clinical systems (including integration with core national and regional NHS applications).

 David has been Director of Information, Communications & Technology, at a time when IC24 has gone through significant growth.
-During this time David developed a Team that has challenged and driven resiliency and performance of our Information Systems and security via our Governance arrangements to enable the delivery of high quality care.
+During this time David developed a team that has challenged and driven resiliency and performance of our information systems and security via our governance arrangements to enable the delivery of high quality care.

-Rachel Robinson – Director of Quality Standards
+Rachel Robinson – Chief Nurse

 Rachel is a registered General Nurse with extended advanced qualifications and skills with a BSc in Health and Social Care.
 She has over 24 years’ experience of NHS care delivery including psychiatry, emergency and critical care and for the last 10 years as a manager and leader in urgent primary care.
 Rachel has managed many iterations of urgent primary care delivery, including responsibility for leading and directing various projects and pilots.
 During her time at IC24 she’s undertaken a wide variety of clinical and operational managerial roles within the urgent care arena and within many of the pilots and projects that she has implemented.
-As Director of Clinical Services, Rachel led and directed complex implementations of IC24’s NHS 111 Contracts.
+As Director of Clinical Services, Rachel led and directed complex implementations of IC24’s NHS 111 services.

 Dr Andrew Catto - Chief Medical Officer